 - Nevada offers online voter registration.

-- You should know: you need a Nevada ID to use Nevada's online voter registration system.
-If you don't have a Nevada-issued ID, you can still register to vote by mail.
+- You should know: you need a Nevada driver's license or Nevada ID card to use Nevada's online voter registration system.
+If you don't have a Nevada-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form